appseconnect/docs/_posts/Package Documents/2020-12-08-Package-Document-For-SAPB1-Magento2-B2C.md

 ii.
 Dependency Flow: ProcessFlow - Item Master Data Add [Configurable Product] ; ProcessFlow - Web Item Master Data Add [Configurable Product]

+-	**ProcessFlow - Downloadable Product Add**

+i.
+Flow Description: This ProcessFlow syncs all the details of the Downloadable Products from SAP Business One to Magento2.
+Downloadable products A downloadable product can be anything that can deliver as a file, such as an eBook, music, video, software application, or update etc.
+This ProcessFlow is also equipped with a Post Acknowledgement task that integrates Sync Back Flag details.

+ii.
+Dependency Flow: NA.

+-	**ProcessFlow - Downloadble Product Update**

+i.
+Flow Description: This ProcessFlow syncs the updated details of each downloadable products from SAP Business One to Magento2.

+ii.
+Dependency Flow: ProcessFlow - Downloadable Product Add

+-	**ProcessFlow - Item Master Data Add [Downloadable Product]**

+i.
+Flow Description: This ProcessFlow is featured to add all the Downloadable Products from Magento2 to SAP Business One.
+This ProcessFlow will only add the following details of the Products: Product Name, SKU, Description, Wieght, Price & Currency .

+ii.
+Dependency Flow: NA

+-	**ProcessFlow - Item Master Data Update [Downloadable Product]**

+i.
+Flow Description: This ProcessFlow is featured to Update the Downloadable Products details from Magento2 to SAP Business One.
+This ProcessFlow will only update the following details of the Products: Product Name, Description, Wieght, Price, Currency & SKU.

+ii.
+Dependency Flow:  ProcessFlow - Item Master Data Add [Downloadable Product]

+-	**ProcessFlow - Web Item Master Data Add [Downloadable Product]**

+i.
+Flow Description: This ProcessFlow is featured to add complete details of each Downloadable Products from Magento2 to SAP Business One.
+The details are added with respect to the ProcessFlow, performing the ADD operation previously. ii.
+Dependency Flow: ProcessFlow - Item Master Data Add [Downloadable Product]

+-	**ProcessFlow - Web Item Master Data Update [Downloadable Product]**

+i.
+Flow Description: This ProcessFlow is featured to update complete details of each Downloadable Products from Magento2 to SAP Business One.
+The details are updated with respect to the ProcessFlows, performing the ADD operation previously. ii.
+Dependency Flow: ProcessFlow - Item Master Data Add [Downloadable Product] ; ProcessFlow - Web Item Master Data Add [Downloadable Product]

+-	**ProcessFlow - Virtual Product Add**

+i.
+Flow Description: This ProcessFlow syncs all the details of the Virtual Products from SAP Business One to Magento2.
+Virtual products can be anything that can have a subscription plans or can be waranty product etc.
+This ProcessFlow is also equipped with a Post Acknowledgement task that integrates Sync Back Flag details.

+ii.
+Dependency Flow: NA.

+-	**ProcessFlow - Virtual Product Update**

+i.
+Flow Description: This ProcessFlow syncs the updated details of each Virtual products from SAP Business One to Magento2.

+ii.
+Dependency Flow: ProcessFlow - Virtual Product Add

+-	**ProcessFlow - Item Master Data Add [Virtual Product]**

+i.
+Flow Description: This ProcessFlow is featured to add all the Virtual Products from Magento2 to SAP Business One.
+This ProcessFlow will only add the following details of the Products: Product Name, SKU, Description, Wieght, Price & Currency .

+ii.
+Dependency Flow: NA

+-	**ProcessFlow - Item Master Data Update [Virtual Product]**

+i.
+Flow Description: This ProcessFlow is featured to Update the Virtual Products details from Magento2 to SAP Business One.
+This ProcessFlow will only update the following details of the Products: Product Name, Description, Wieght, Price, Currency & SKU.

+ii.
+Dependency Flow:  ProcessFlow - Item Master Data Add [Virtual Product]

+-	**ProcessFlow - Web Item Master Data Add [Virtual Product]**

+i.
+Flow Description: This ProcessFlow is featured to add complete details of each Virtual Products from Magento2 to SAP Business One.
+The details are added with respect to the ProcessFlow, performing the ADD operation previously. ii.
+Dependency Flow: ProcessFlow - Item Master Data Add [Virtual Product]

+-	**ProcessFlow - Web Item Master Data Update [Virtual Product]**

+i.
+Flow Description: This ProcessFlow is featured to update complete details of each Virtual Products from Magento2 to SAP Business One.
+The details are updated with respect to the ProcessFlows, performing the ADD operation previously. ii.
+Dependency Flow: ProcessFlow - Item Master Data Add [Virtual Product] ; ProcessFlow - Web Item Master Data Add [Virtual Product]

+- **ProcessFlow - Product Images Add**

+i.
+Flow Description: This ProcessFlow is featured to add the images of the Products from SAP Business One to Magento2.
+The following details of the images are synced: Image, Image Type, Image Label, Image Source Key. ii.
+Dependency Flow: ProcessFlow - Simple Product Add ;  ProcessFlow - Virtual Product Add ; ProcessFlow - Downloadable Product Add.
+Also, the Images will be synced only for products which are already uploaded in Magento2.
+Therefore, you are required to sync Products before integrating its images.

+- **ProcessFlow - Product Price :Update**

+i.
+Flow Description: This ProcessFlow is featured to update the prices of the Products from SAP Business One to Magento2.
+The following relatred details are synced: Price & SKU . ii.
+Dependency Flow: You will be required to sync the related products as required before integrating its updated Price.

+- **ProcessFlow - Special Price : Add**

+i.
+Flow Description: This ProcessFlow is featured to ADD Special Prices for various Products as per your business criteria, from SAP Business One to Magento2.
+The following related details are synced: Special price from start date to end date build upon Item SKUs. ii.
+Dependency Flow: You will be required to sync the related products as required before integrating its Special Price of that product.

+- **ProcessFlow - Tier Price : Add**

+i.
+Flow Description: This ProcessFlow is featured to ADD Tier Prices for Products as per your business criteria, from SAP Business One to Magento2.
+The Details of Tier Prices are synced based on the Item Code , Group Code etc. ii.
+Dependency Flow: You will be required to sync the related products as required before integrating its Tier Prices.

 -	**ProcessFlow - Inventory Update:**